Indiana University

 To customize other features of the Taskbar, right-click an empty part of the Taskbar and, from the menu that appears, select Properties.

-Note: If this doesn't match what you see, refer to About navigation settings in Windows.
+Note: If this doesn't match what you see, refer to ARCHIVED: Get around in Windows.